-After a bus from Canberra to Sydney, a flight with a short wait in Fiji, another flight to Los Angeles, 8 hours walking around, sitting, eating and sleeping in LAX, another flight to Fort Lauderdale, a 12 hour wait in the low-cost carrier terminal then another flight to Lima, I was well and truly ready to sleep.
-It had been just over 50 hours in transit without a proper bed or shower.
+After a bus from Canberra to Sydney, a flight with a short wait in Fiji, another flight to Los Angeles, eight hours walking around in circles in LAX, another flight to Fort Lauderdale, a 12 hour wait in the low-cost carrier terminal then another flight to Lima, I was well and truly ready to sleep.
+I had been just over 50 hours in transit without a proper bed or shower.

 I only stayed in Lima long enough to wash, sleep and book my bus ticket to La Paz, for which I forked out $10 more for a cama seat.
 Well worth it.
 The 30 hour journey was a lot more pleasant and comfortable than the last two days of airport terminals and pressurized cabins.